-- 1. Acting for the Department of Environment, DOE, the Directorate for Cultural Heritage has overall responsibility through the Cultural Heritage Act, a federal legislation, with operational responsibility delegated to Røros Municipality.
-However, the Directorate-responsibility includes the heritage management of the Røros church, and overseeing the Outbuildings Project. - 2.
+- 1. Acting for the Department of Environment, DOE, the Directorate for Cultural Heritage has overall responsibility through the Cultural Heritage Act, a federal legislation.
+This responsibility includes the heritage management of the Røros church, and main responsibility for the Outbuildings Project. - 2.
 Sør-Trøndelag County has authority of the Røros Protection Area through the Cultural Heritage Act, as delegated by the Directorate for Cultural Heritage.
 This is exercised through their monthly visit to Røros.
 Open and continuous dialogue between the Municipality and County officers ensures satisfactory site management. - 3.
 Røros Municipality has overall responsibility for the Røros Protection Area and all matters affecting it as relevant under the Planning and Building Act, including all matters of urban development and building activity.
 A "cultural heritage officer", CHO, who functions as an advisor to the Røros Urban Development Office handles the municipal responsibility, but has no legal authority. - 4.
-Røros Museum is an independent foundation, the owner of a number of listed buildings, and is responsible for the management of the State-owned industrial properties of the earlier Røros Copper Works, although the Røros Municipality disputes this.
+Røros Museum is an independent foundation, the owner of a number of listed buildings, and is responsible for the management of the State-owned industrial properties of the earlier Røros Copper Works.
 In this capacity, the Museum receives its instructions on heritage management directly from the Directorate for Cultural Heritage without reference to the municipality.

-The institutions involved in the management of the World Heritage site are all represented in the Røros World Heritage Site Co-ordinating Committee, Samarbeidsgruppen for verdenskulturminnet $R\phi ros$ .
-The committee is chaired by the Directorate.
+The institutions involved in the management of the World Heritage site are all represented in the Røros World Heritage Site Co-ordinating Committee, Samarbeidsgruppen for verdenskulturminnet Røros.
+The committee is chaired by the Mayor of Røros, with the municipal CHO as secretary.